Dinosaur: "Dinosaur renaissance" and beyond

 New revelations were supported by an increase in dinosaur discoveries.
 Major new dinosaur discoveries have been made by paleontologists working in previously unexplored regions, including India, South America, Madagascar, Antarctica, and most significantly China.
-Across theropods, sauropodomorphs, and ornithischians, the number of named genera began to increase exponentially in the 1990s.
-In 2008 over 30 new species of dinosaurs were named each year.
+Across theropods, sauropodomorphs, and ornithischians, the number of named genera began to increase drastically in the 1990s, with up to 30 new species of dinosaurs named each year by 2008.
 At least sauropodomorphs experienced a further increase in the number of named species in the 2010s, with an average of 9.3 new species having been named each year between 2009 and 2020.
 As a consequence, more sauropodomorphs were named between 1990 and 2020 than in all previous years combined.
 These new localities also led to improvements in overall specimen quality, with new species being increasingly named not on scrappy fossils but on more complete skeletons, sometimes from multiple individuals.
 Better specimens also led to new species being invalidated less frequently.
 Asian localities have produced the most complete theropod specimens, while North American localities have produced the most complete sauropodomorph specimens.

 Prior to the dinosaur renaissance, dinosaurs were mostly classified using the traditional rank-based system of Linnaean taxonomy.
 The renaissance was also accompanied by the increasingly widespread application of cladistics, a more objective method of classification based on ancestry and shared traits, which has proved tremendously useful in the study of dinosaur systematics and evolution.
 Cladistic analysis, among other techniques, helps to compensate for an often incomplete and fragmentary fossil record.
 Reference books summarizing the state of dinosaur research, such as David B. Weishampel and colleagues' The Dinosauria, made knowledge more accessible and spurred further interest in dinosaur research.
 The release of the first and second editions of The Dinosauria in 1990 and 2004, and of a review paper by Paul Sereno in 1998, were accompanied by increases in the number of published phylogenetic trees for dinosaurs.